 Champion culture transformation

 Translate the desired culture into specific behaviors

 Identify the culture required to foster the organizations business strategies and

-Implementation of technology.
 Technology is increasingly used as a delivery vehicle for HR services.
 HR professionals need to be able to use HR Technology and web-based channels to deliver services to employees.
+HR & Delivery.

 This competency encompasses the HR activities that are traditionally associated with HR function.
 There are six major factors within this domain- Staffing, development, organizational structure, HR measurement, and legal compliance and performance management.